aberman102/StockX/README.md

 - My second recommendation is to look into the traction a sneaker is getting on twitter.
 If you see that there isn't much traction, the sneaker is less likely to be profitable
 - my third recommendation is to understand that while Nike and Adidas are close competitors, there is a difference in average profits based off of the brand producing the sneaker.

-In the future I would like to build on this project to include Neural Network predictons.
-Additionally I would like to also build a linear model to predict the actual profit of a shoe before it is released in order to prioritize efforts to aquiring specific sneakers.
+In the future I would like to build a front end to my model.
+Additionally, I would like to build a linear model to predict the actual profit of a shoe before it is released in order to prioritize efforts to aquiring specific sneakers.